The Fear Reaper: Plot

-Bruce (David Mazouz) manages to get released from the GCPD, claiming he was on the roof and accidentally falling off in the wrong time.
-Although suspecting him, Gordon decides to let him go but Fox (Chris Chalk) also suspects about Bruce.
-In Arkham Asylum, Warden Reed (Damian Young) destroys his evidence when he is visited by Jonathan (Charlie Tahan) in his Scarecrow persona.
-Jonathan sprays him with fear gas and makes him face his biggest fears.
-He then sprays the rest of the inmates in the infirmary.
+Bruce (David Mazouz) gets released from the GCPD, claiming he was on the roof with Selina and accidentally fell through the skylight.
+Although suspecting him, Gordon decides to let him go, but Fox (Chris Chalk) also suspects Bruce of having alternative intentions.
+In Arkham Asylum, Scarecrow (Charlie Tahan) confronts Warden Reed (Damian Young) who is burning evidence.
+Scarecrow accuses him of tormenting Jonathan for three years and then sprays him with fear gas.
+Reed is tormented by evil clowns who are actually the staff and patients in Arkham, grabs a gun, and starts killing them as he runs through the hallways.
+Meanwhile, Scarecrow enters the infirmary where the inmates are confined to their beds and sprays them before releasing them to roam Arkham.